LXMachado/tinnie-house-revamp/DEPLOYMENT-STATUS-REPORT.md

 ---

 **Next Action:** Check your Netlify dashboard build settings and environment variables.
-This will resolve the issue immediately.
+This will resolve the issue immediately.# Deployment Trigger - Sun Nov  2 07:32:26 AEST 2025